 Market strategy outside the US

-According to Morgan Stanley Research, Amazon’s long-term top line is 2-3X more exposed to emerging markets than rival Alibaba’s.
+According to Morgan Stanley Research, Amazon’s long-term top line is 2-3x more exposed to emerging markets than that of rival Alibaba.
 Amazon is aggressively entering emerging markets to expand, but also to pilot and take a deeper role in developing new financial services products.

-Growing India is core to Amazon’s broader market strategy and the company has reportedly invested $6B of the $7B it verbally committed to the country (up from a $5B commitment it laid out in 2016).
+Growing its presence in India is core to Amazon’s broader market strategy, and the company has reportedly invested $6B of the $7B it verbally committed to the country (up from a $5B commitment it laid out in 2016).

 Amazon’s investments and M&A are concentrated in India

 Amazon’s global fintech investments and acquisitions are light compared to the company’s broader portfolio bets.
-However, a majority of those it’s made have taken place in India, aligned with the company’s strategic desire to expand in the country, enable SMEs, and drive more marketplace sales.
+However, a majority of those it’s made have taken place in India, aligned with the company’s strategic desire to expand in the country, enable SMBs, and drive more marketplace sales.

-Its first entry point in the market was in payments in October 2014.
-Getting more aggressive than in the US, Amazon acquired Emvantage Payments in Q1’16, which was quickly integrated into Amazon Pay and relaunched as a digital wallet in December 2016.
+In Q1’16, Amazon acquired Emvantage Payments, which was quickly integrated into Amazon Pay and relaunched as a digital wallet in December 2016.

-June 5, 2018 marked the 5th anniversary of Amazon’s e-marketplace in India.
-To celebrate, Amazon founder Jeff Bezos wrote a letter to customers offering a cashback of Rs 250 — to be paid into Amazon Pay wallets — for customers who shopped online for goods worth Rs 1,000.
-The move strategically pushed consumers towards Amazon Pay, which reported early losses of Rs 177 crore ($26.6M) on income of Rs 7.4 ($1.11M) crore for FY17.
+June 2018 marked the fifth anniversary of Amazon’s e-marketplace in India.
+To celebrate, Bezos wrote a letter to customers offering cash back of Rs 250 ($3) — to be paid into Amazon Pay wallets — for customers who shopped online for goods worth Rs 1,000 ($13).
+The move strategically pushed consumers toward Amazon Pay, which reported early losses of Rs 177 crore ($26.6M) on income of Rs 7.4 ($1.11M) crore for FY17.

-Some of that burn is the result of the fixed operating costs to set up the business, but is also money spent in promotional offers to acquire customers (CAC).
-Amazon has a firm belief that its customer’s life-time value (LTV) exceeds the CAC, which is why it continue to be competitive on price.
+Some of that burn is the result of the fixed operating costs to set up the business, but is also money spent in promotional offers to acquire customers.
+Amazon has a firm belief that its customer lifetime value (LTV) exceeds its customer acquisition cost (CAC), which is why it continues to be competitive on price.

 At the time, Amazon also announced it would inject more capital in its Indian digital payment business.
-Another Rs 450 crore investment into Amazon’s digital payments arm in India in 2019 means Amazon’s total investment in India since 2016 amounts to about Rs 3,221 crore ($453M).
+In January 2020, Amazon Pay in India raised Rs 13.5B ($18M) from the company’s subsidiaries in Mauritius and Singapore, bringing its total capital raised to Rs 43.3B ($58M).

 In addition to cash, the company is also launching new services and ramping up investments in startups.

-In January 2018, Amazon Pay rolled out the Doorstep feature, a cash pickup service that allows customers to load money into their Amazon Pay digital payment wallet.
-The service allows users to top up their balances using cash for digital services including food delivery, bill payment, and mobile recharges.
+In January 2018, Amazon Pay rolled out the Doorstep feature, a cash pickup service that allows customers to load money into their Amazon Pay digital payment wallets.
+Users can top up their balances using cash for digital services including food delivery, bill payment, and mobile recharges.

 In May 2018, Amazon co-invested with Mastercard in an $8M Series B to ToneTag.
-ToneTag is a contactless payments hardware and software provider that can be integrated at both merchant (mobile, point of sale, card readers) and customer (mobile wallet, mobile banking apps) interaction points.
+ToneTag is a contactless payments hardware and software provider that can be integrated at both merchant (e.g. mobile, point of sale, card readers) and customer (e.g. mobile wallet, mobile banking apps) interaction points.

 The ToneTag platform will be integrated into Amazon Pay, which will expand Amazon’s reach to ToneTag’s reported 50M consumers (including merchants, parking garages, and restaurants) and 25,000 Retail Pods (the company’s hardware product that merchants use to accept payments) in India.
 This partnership will also expand Amazon Pay in India to offline commerce, a milestone that took the company over a decade in the US.

-One of Amazon’s first equity investments in 2018 was a $22M Series C-II investment in Capital Float, a platform that provides working capital finance to SMEs.
+One of Amazon’s first equity investments in 2018 was a $22M Series C-II investment in Capital Float, a platform that provides working capital finance to SMBs.
 Following the investment, the company reported it had 80,000 customers across 300 cities, issued $170M in loans, and disbursed 10,000 loans on a monthly basis.
 In April 2020, Capital Float raised an additional $15M from existing investors including Amazon.